SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-server.md

 ### Nonce Endpoint (`GET /`)

 The SelfKey Identity Wallet will make a `GET` request to this endpoint to retrieve a nonce for signing with the user's Ethereum private key.
 Your implementation must generate the nonce string in a cryptographically-secure fashion and store it in your application's session store in order to validate the signature produced by the SelfKey ID Wallet.
+You can use the selfkey.js library or the SVS API to create the nonce if you prefer to not introduce additional dependencies.

 #### Response